knowbl/log-based-static-contact-form/README.md

 ### Step two: Capture request

-In the server block of your nginx server, insert the location of your action within the form.
+In the server block of your nginx server, insert the location of your action (`/submit/` in this instance) within the form.

 ```nginx
 location ~* /submit/(.*)$ {